Breast Augmentation

 • Desired cup size

-• Build of body including chest muscle tone
+• Build of body, including chest muscle tone

-For example: If the patient has a small amount of breast tissue and want to augment as much as possible, it is recommended that a large implant is placed below the muscle, in order to prevent the feeling or appearance of the implant.
-There is also less chance of capsular contracture (hardening).
-If you have large chest muscles the implant should be placed above the muscles in order to allow for comfortable movement and a natural look.
+For example, if the patient has a small amount of breast tissue and wants to augment as much as possible, it is recommended that a large implant be placed below the muscle in order to prevent the feeling or appearance of the implant.

 For patients with mild to moderate breast sagging, a larger implant placed over the muscle is recommended.
 This enables a full and natural augmentation.